 It’s important to note that businesses may have multiple social media goals they wish to accomplish — that’s okay.
-In fact, having many specific goals can help businesses drive purpose behind their social media campaigns, developing multiple, highly-specific campaigns to deliver to different audiences based on where they exist in the consumer lifecycle.
+Having many specific goals can help businesses drive purpose behind their social media campaigns, developing multiple, highly-specific campaigns to deliver to different audiences based on where they exist in the consumer lifecycle.

-In addition to defining the overarching social media objectives, B2B businesses need to understand how to measure success or failure for their efforts.
+In addition to defining the overarching social media objectives, B2B businesses need to understand how to measure the success (or failure) of their efforts.
 Depending on the goal, businesses can use the following metrics to gauge how their social campaigns are performing:

 - Awareness Metrics: Direct Traffic | Mentions | Brand Search Volume | Reach

 - Consideration Metrics: Conversation/Comment Rate | Applause Rate | Amplification/Share Rate | Video Views & Duration | Clicks Per Post